Gender equality and diversity at the leadership level

 Need to know how to dance if you want to be on the dance floor

-Diversity at the leadership level is still a problem for her company and she used what I think is a great analogy for most well-intentioned companies:
+Diversity at the leadership level is still a problem for her company.
+She used what I think is a great analogy for most well-intentioned companies:

-“Minorities are being invited to the dance, but they are not on the dance floor.”
+“Minorities are invited to the dance, but they are not on the dance floor.”

 Her point is that diverse candidates are invited to work at the company, but they are not in leadership positions.
 My question for both leadership and employees from diverse backgrounds: